aquib1011/Monty-Hall-problem/README.md

 ## Should you Switch?

-If you switch, you have roughly a 2/3 chance of winning the car.

-If you stick to your original choice you have roughly a 1/3 chance of winning the car
+The answer sounds unlikely.
+After door 3 is opened, you would think that you then have two doors to choose from…both with the same odds.
+However, you are actually much more likely to win if you switch.

+Those who switched doors won about 2/3 of the time.

+Those who didn’t switch won about 1/3 of the time.

 <img src = "img.png">